 - Having a vehicle with safety equipment or features installed

-If you’re not getting any discounts through an online quote process, consider finding an independent insurance broker in your area.
-They might be able to help you find available discounts through a company that wasn’t initially included in your quote comparison.
+If you’re not getting any discounts in your quotes, consider finding an independent insurance broker in your area.
+They might be able to help you find available discounts through a company that wasn’t initially included in your comparison.
+You can also ask your current insurer to check for available discounts that can be applied to your account.

-Striking a balance between having enough insurance and saving money on your rates is a way to have peace of mind while keeping some cash in your wallet.
-Get no less than the minimum insurance you need to avoid financial hardship if you get in an accident.
+Striking a balance between having enough insurance and saving money on your rates can give you peace of mind while keeping some cash in your wallet.
+Get no less than the minimum insurance you need to avoid financial hardship if you get into an accident.

-Improving your credit score can help improve your insurance score, which might provide you with more affordable car insurance rates.
-Common ways to help improve your credit score include using credit cards responsibly and making on-time payments.
+Improving your credit score can help improve your insurance score, which might give you more affordable car insurance rates.
+Effective ways to improve your credit score include zeroing your credit card balances every month, making on-time card and loan payments, and avoiding maxing out revolving accounts.

-Joining someone else’s car insurance policy or adding someone else to your policy can help decrease your overall cost.
+Piggybacking onto a friend or family member’s car insurance policy (or adding them to your policy) can help decrease your overall cost.
 This typically only works if the person you’re adding or joining has a clean driving record and falls within an age range that doesn’t include “high-risk drivers.”

 For example, an 18-year-old driver joining the policy of a 30-year-old with a clean driving record might get better overall rates than if they were to have their own policy.
 But keep in mind that rates would likely skyrocket (in comparison) for the “safe driver,” so you might have to work out a fair distribution of the costs.